ularc/zurada/accounts_and_support/index.rst

 Request an account
 ==================

-Before requesting an account, please read :ref:`our usage agreement for the LARCC system <usage-agreemet>`.
-If you agree with the terms, then review the following instructions carefully.
+Please ensure that you have read :ref:`Zurada's System Use Policies <zurada_system_use_policies>` and have agreed to it before requesting an account.
 Keep in mind that **each applicant must log in and complete their own account request using their unique ULINK account**.

 **To obtain an account, you must either be a faculty member or be affiliated